MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ---
-title: Resolve known issues on Azure Kubernetes Service on Azure Stack HCI
+title: Troubleshoot known issues on Azure Kubernetes Service on Azure Stack HCI
 description: Learn how to resolve known issues in an Azure Kubernetes Service (AKS) on Azure Stack HCI deployment.
 author: EkeleAsonye
 ms.topic: how-to